 Today, as soon as you post your photographs online, you are in fact giving them away.
-It isn?t long before someone reposts them on a Tumblr, in a Tweet, in a Facebook timeline, or pins them on a Pinterest board.
-You can take all necessary precautions, from copyright warnings to watermarks and full IPTC information, but the chances are that you?ll still be out of luck.
+It is not long before someone reposts them on a Tumblr, in a Tweet, in a Facebook timeline, or pins them on a Pinterest board.
+You can take all necessary precautions, from copyright warnings to watermarks as well as full IPTC information, but chances are that you’ll still be out of luck.
 Your photographs, drifting around the Internet without any credit information attached, will be completely out of your control.

-This is a video that visualizes an image being shared between hundreds of thousands of individuals on Facebook in just 22 hours.
+This video shows how quickly an image is being shared between hundreds of thousands of individuals on Facebook in just 22 hours.
 Each dot represent a share.
 This is how much, and how fast, your images get shared.